phideg/imgcopy/README.md

 Copy and deduplicate images (WIP)

 This project supports 3 usage type:
-1. As command line tool
+1. As a command line tool
 2. As a GUI tool
 3. As a library

 Both the CLI and the GUI version of the tool make use of the imgcopy library.
 But what does the library do?
-It will walk over the files in the source directory and read the original date from the exif metadata of the images.
-Afterwards it will copy the image files into the target directory in a specific directory structure.
+It will walk over the files in the source directory and read the original date from the exif metadata of the image, mp4 and mov files.
+Afterwards it will copy the files into the target directory in a specific directory structure.

 ```
    <year>